wwsun/reading-sample-tutorials/README.md

 =========================
 ## Introduction

-This project is a collection of source codes of my reading material, which is used to track of my reading process.
-Something should be mention, that is, some source codes may be different from the official codes provided in the books.
+This repo is a collection of source codes of my reading material.

 ## Tutorials